AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/media-sets.md

 ### Spin Set

-This set is typically used to show a 360-degree view of an item.Like Swatch Sets,Spin Sets use no 3D magic — the real work is to create many photos of an image from all sides.
+This set is typically used to show a 360-degree view of an item.
+Like Swatch Sets, Spin Sets use no 3D magic — the real work is to create many photos of an image from all sides.
 The viewer simply allows you to switch between the images like a stop-motion animation.

 Spin Sets can either spin in one direction along a single axis, or if alternately created as a 2D Spin Set — spin on multiple axes.
 For example, a car can be rotated while all wheels are on the ground, and then can be "flipped" up and rotated on its back wheels as well.
 For a properly set up 2D Spin Set, the number of images per row for each axis should be the same.
 In other words, if you are spinning on two axes, you need twice as many images as a single angle spin.